-If a student voluntarily plans to leave the PhD program mid-semester, it is their responsibility to work with their advisor as soon as possible so that they can meet their agreed-upon responsibilities and requirements associated with their graduate assistantship.
+If a student plans to leave the PhD program mid-semester, it is their responsibility to work with their advisor as soon as possible so that they can meet the requirements associated with their graduate assistantship.
 It is also their responsibility to leave their work in a state that it can be transitioned to another individual.

-Students must notify the Director of Graduate Studies as early as possible if they are considering leaving the graduate program.
+Students wishing to leave the program must also Director of Graduate Studies as early as possible if they are considering leaving the graduate program.
 The timing of a student's departure from the program impacts whether tuition must be reimbursed and eligibility for a degree.
-Reimbursement for tuition is specified in the description of the Tuition Benefit Plan on the Graduate School's website (https://gradschool.utah.edu/funding/tbp/).
+Reimbursement for tuition is delineated on the description of the Tuition Benefit Plan on the Graduate School website:

 "IMPORTANT: Students adding and/or dropping courses after the semester's published add/drop deadlines are responsible for any and all charges incurred, including withdrawals.
-Tuition benefit will not pay for withdrawn credit hours, and if registration falls below nine credit hours at any time during the semester, a student becomes ineligible for tuition benefit program participation and will be billed the full tuition for that semester."
+Tuition benefit will not pay for withdrawn credit hours, and if registration falls below nine credit hours at any time during the semester, a student becomes ineligible for TBP participation and will be billed the full tuition for that semester."